Large Scale Exercise 2023

-Large Scale Exercise 2023 integrates Navy and Marine Corps component commands, U.S. numbered Fleets around the globe.
-The exercise merges real-world operations with virtually constructed scenarios to create a realistic training environment that allows Sailors and Marines to train the way they fight, regardless of geographic boundaries.
+U.S. Navy Capt.
+Constance Solina, commodore of Naval Construction Group TWO (NCG 2), observes airfield damage repair efforts during Large-Scale Exercise 2023 (LSE 2023) at Seymour Johnson Air Force Base, North Carolina, August 11, 2023.
+LSE 2023 demonstrates the Navy’s and Marine Corps’ ability to employ precise, lethal, and overwhelming force globally across six maritime component commands, seven numbered fleets, and 22 time zones.
+LSE 2023 merges real-world operations with virtually constructed scenarios to create a realistic training environment that allows Sailors and Marines to train how they will fight, regardless of geographic boundaries.
+(U.S. Air Force photo by Rebecca Sirimarco-Lang)

 |Date Taken: